kdoore/1335GitBook/recursive-drawing.md

 ### Complete Program
 Here's a simple program that defines and uses a recursive function to create a pattern.
-Notice that in this case we are using global variable:  lenMax as the range values for the Map( ) function which is determining the fill for the vertexShape.
+Notice that in this case we are using global variable:  lenMax as the range value for the Map( ) function which is determining the fill for the vertexShape.

-###Recursive Pattern with VertexShape
+**Recursive Pattern with VertexShape**
 In the code below, we're calling our vertexShape function inside the recursivePattern.
 Each time we call recursivePattern, we have reduced the size of the length parameter.